shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 **Create catalog collections**

-This endpoint creates a catalog collection.
-To add assets to the collection, use `PATCH /v2/catalog/collections/{collection_id}/items`.
+This endpoint creates a catalog collection and optionally adds assets.
+To add assets to the collection later, use `PATCH /v2/catalog/collections/{collection_id}/items`.

 ### Example